theothermattm/theothermattm.github.io/about.md

 You can learn more about what I do for a living on my [LinkedIn](https://www.linkedin.com/in/theothermattm/) and my [Github](https://github.com/theothermattm)

+I'm also a firm believer in the open web.
+That's why I have an old fashioned blog on the web instead of a medium account.

 I work to live.
 When living, I'm a dad to two kids and a husband.
 I run a lot.
 When I have time I play guitar.
 I also enjoy photography but don't get to do it much beyond snapping photos of the family on the iPhone.
 You can see some of my older stuff [on Flickr](http://flickr.com/theothermattm), though.